 Sending a message to group members

 In addition to posting a message within the group, an Edsby message can be sent to groups members or group moderator.
-This example illustrates sending an Edsby message to all the members of the Parent Council and the Parent Volunteer Opportunities groups.
+This example illustrates sending an Edsby message to all the members of the Parent Committee and the Parent Volunteer Opportunities groups.